baklai/gpt-asst-web-ext/README.md

 # gpt-asst-web-ext

-This extension adds an AI to your browser that can conduct conversations on your behalf in the Telegram messenger
+This extension adds an GPT Assistants to your browser that can conduct conversations on your behalf in the Telegram Web messenger.

 ## Documentation with web-ext